Summons and Complaint Template, Free Download 2026

 You want to request a waiver of service under Rule 4(d) FRCP to save costs.
 The waiver of service provision allows a plaintiff to mail the summons and complaint to the defendant with a request for waiver, giving the defendant 30 days (60 days if outside the United States) to return the waiver.
 A defendant who refuses to waive without good cause must pay the costs of formal service, including reasonable attorney's fees for the service motion.

 You are filing in state court where service rules differ from federal practice.
 Many states require service by a sheriff or process server rather than any person over 18 who is not a party, and some states have unique methods such as service by certified mail with return receipt requested.
-Always check the proof of service requirements for your jurisdiction.
+Always check the printable proof of service requirements for your jurisdiction.

 What Should a Summons and Complaint Include?